 The Head teacher supports the SENCo and oversees the implementation of the SEND policy.
-The Head teacher is also responsible for the safe guarding of all pupils.
-The governing body are kept informed by the Head teacher and SENCo about the SEND provision made by the school and is responsible for allocating the SEND budget.
-Mr Davis is also the Designated Safeguard Lead (DSL) for the academy.
+The Head Teacher is also responsible for the safeguarding of all pupils.
+The governing body are kept informed by the Head Teacher and SENCo about the SEND provision made by the school and is responsible for allocating the SEND budget.
+Mr Davis, the Head Teacher, is also the Designated Safeguard Lead (DSL) for the academy.